 Why "Waiting It Out" Kills Growth

 - SEO momentum stalls.
 Google rewards consistency.
 Stopping content production and link building for three months means your competitors gain ground while you stand still.
+That ground takes months to recover.

 The Revenue Rollercoaster Trap